Hyle-org/devhub-hyle/docs/quickstart/scaffold.md

-# Set up your backend with the scaffold
+# Set up your backend

 Use the [Hyli scaffold repository](https://github.com/hyli-org/app-scaffold) to set up your backend service.
 It comes with a built-in autoprover and server implementation, so you can focus on your contracts and frontend.